DECam Multi-Messenger Astrophysics Pipeline. I. from Raw Data to Single-Exposure Candidates: Discussion

 In this work, we employ a straightforward unsupervised learning method to perform Real/Bogus classification.
 Our algorithm can easily be applied to other instruments (especially the upcoming LSST), and the flags and features we selected may be useful for other classifiers.
 The advantages of using unsupervised learning are that it does not rely on the observing or instrument conditions, and it does not require a specific training set.
 Those benefits speed up the construction of the classifier.
 Nonetheless, we do need to use known real objects in observations to determine flags for removing artifacts and to determine classifier features, and to use the weather information as a weight for the R/B result.

 On the other hand, since the unsupervised learning method is more generic and not specific to exposure conditions, in some cases it might be less accurate compared to a more sophisticated supervised learning method.
 In the future we will test (and possibly train) more advanced classifiers for the data taken under specific circumstances.
 To achieve that, we are currently building infrastructure to perform large-scale data processing with our DECam MMA pipeline, so that we can efficiently test different algorithms on various data sets.
 The observing conditions that could affect the new classifier may include \texttt{teff}, seeing, sky brightness, airmass, and clouds, and the instrument conditions may include exposure time, saturation, CCD edges/response.
 Blendedness and source number density may also be important dimensions to explore.
-Additionally, testing templates constructed from exposures taken under different conditions requires future large-scale data processing.
-We have started some initial studies for those tests and will present more details in future publications.
+Additionally, testing templates constructed from exposures taken under different conditions requires future large-scale data processing. \rr1{It is also possible to reanalyze the processed images generated by the LSST Science Pipelines, and to study the detailed features of sources and classify sources at the image level (instead of the catalog level presented in this work), using Neural Networks (Section~\ref{sec:intro}) or analytical methods~\citep[e.g.,][]{Ackley2019}.} We have started some initial studies for those tests and will present more details in future publications.